mikexstudios/django-cas-consumer/README.rst

 ========

 - *CAS_BASE*: The base URL of the CAS provider.
 Example: ``'http://provider.com/cas/'``.
 No default.
 - *CAS_SERVICE*: The "service" URL to report to the provider.
 Example: ``'http://example.com/cas/login/'``.
-No default.
+Default: ``'http://yourhost.com/cas/login/'``.
+We autodetect your host and login url.
 - *CAS_NEXT_DEFAULT*: URL to redirect to after successful login.
 Example (default): ``'/'``
 - *CAS_COMPLETELY_LOGOUT*: Boolean.
 If True, the CAS provider will be notified of logout.
 Default: True
 - *CAS_REDIRECT_ON_LOGOUT*: URL to redirect to after logout.
 Example (default): ``'/'``